Wafi Aminuddin: Club career

 Born to a footballing family, Wafi began training with youth scheme Projek Ikan Pusu ever since he was five years old.
 He attended Maktab Sains as a schoolboy.
 He was already a youth international by the age of 14, and was even invited to a football camp in Munich, Germany courtesy of Allianz two years later.

 Wafi began his league career with the Tabuan Muda national youth setup, captaining the under-17 club side in the 2016 Brunei Premier League followed by the 'A' team that played in the 2017-18 Brunei Super League.
 After a training stint at the Tokyo Institute of Technology in Japan in late 2018, Wafi joined DPMM FC initially as a youth player to compete in the 2019 Brunei Premier League.
 After the academy side comfortably claimed the league title, Wafi's performances as captain impressed new head coach Adrian Pennock enough to place him in the first team.

 Wafi made his Singapore Premier League debut in the 1–7 victory against Balestier Khalsa on 13 April 2019.

 Playing domestically in the Brunei leagues since 2020, Wafi played at the 2022 Brunei FA Cup and won the competition on 4 December of that year.

 On 19 March 2023 in a 1–3 defeat against Geylang International, Wafi was stretchered off in the second half after an awkward landing, which was later revealed to be an anterior cruciate ligament injury alongside a meniscus tear on his right knee which ruled him out for the rest of the season.
 He was released by DPMM at the start of the 2024–25 season.

 In the middle of 2024, Wafi signed for Kasuka, where his brothers Afi and Bazli are already playing.
 He made his competitive debut in the first leg of the 2024–25 Shopee Cup qualifying matches on 17 July against Shan United of Myanmar, which ended in a 1–1 draw.
 He also made the starting lineup in the second leg a week later, this time suffering a 3–1 defeat which eliminated Kasuka from the Shopee Cup.

 After spending a half-season with Kasuka at the 2024–25 Brunei Super League, Wafi returned to DPMM FC in December 2024.
 He made his first DPMM appearance since re-signing in a 0–1 loss to Tampines Rovers on 23 February 2025.
 He was released again at the end of the season.

+Wafi returned to Kasuka for a second spell after his DPMM release, and featured for them at the qualifying rounds of the Shopee Cup as well as the AFC Challenge League.
+He played five times in the league as Kasuka finished in second place behind Indera SC.